DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 In either case, Danika apologizes to the players and offers them free meals the following evening.
 If the players ask about Brom and Bray, Danika smiles fondly and says, "They can be a handful sometimes, but they're good boys."

-If the players ask about the children's masks, Danika tells them that Urwin bought them from the local toymaker, Gadolf Blinsky, who works at <span class="citation">N7.
+If the players ask about the children's masks, Danika tells them that Urwin bought them from the local toymaker, Gadof Blinsky, who works at <span class="citation">N7.
 Blinsky Toys (p.118)</span>.

 The taproom slowly clears out over the following two hours.
 Nikolai and Karl Wachter stumble outside and collapse in the inn's shed, too drunk to make their way home.